-For home market sales, YP reported the government uniform invoice date as date of sale for home market sales.
-For export price U.S. sales, YP reported that it did not act as the importer of record and thus reported the earlier of sale invoice date and shipment date.
-For CEP sales, all of the subject merchandise sold by YP to the United States was made through its affiliate in the United States, Yieh Phui America, Inc. (YPA), and YP is able to identify the transactions of merchandise under review which entered into the United States during the POR.
-Thus, YP reported all transactions of the merchandise under review which entered the United States during the POR where the entry date was known to Yieh Phui, and reported the date of sale based on the earlier of the invoice date and shipment date where that date falls within the POR.
-Therefore, consistent with our practice, we used the government uniform invoice date as the date of sale for home market sales and the earlier of sale invoice date and shipment date for both EP and CEP sales.
+For home market sales, YP reported the government uniform invoice date as the date of sale for all home market sales.
+For export price U.S. sales, YP reported that it did not act as the importer of record and thus reported the earlier of sale invoice date or shipment date.
+For CEP sales, all of the subject merchandise sold by YP to the United States was made through its affiliate in the United States, YPA, and YP is able to identify the transactions of merchandise under review which entered into the United States during the POR.
+Thus, YP reported all transactions of the merchandise under review which entered the United States during the POR where the entry date was known to Yieh Phui, and reported the date of sale based on the earlier of the invoice date or shipment date where that date falls within the POR.
+Therefore, consistent with our practice, we preliminarily used the government uniform invoice date as the date of sale for home market sales and the earlier of sale invoice date or shipment date.
+CEP sales.